Our picks' ports compared

 The D6000 is a utilitarian 6.5-by-3-inch black plastic rectangle with a rubber antislip base.
 Its permanently connected, 3-foot USB-C cable comes out the left side, and a USB-A 3.0 adapter on the cord lets you connect to an older computer.
 From left to right along the front, you'll find a combined audio-in and -out jack, two USB 3.0 ports, and a USB-C port that you can use for data or to provide up to 12 W of power to a device.
 Flip the dock around to the back, and you see an HDMI port, two DisplayPort outputs, Gigabit Ethernet, another pair of USB-A ports, and a 3.5 mm audio-out jack.

 All of the Dell dock's data ports transferred data at rates comparable to what we saw from every other dock and hub we tested.
 We measured full 4K, 60 Hz videos from the DisplayPort connectors using the Dell dock, although that dropped to a 1080p resolution over HDMI.
-(DisplayPort doesn't work at all with Macs running up-to-date software because the dock uses DisplayLink, software that was broken by the macOS 10.13.4 update and remains broken in the current version of macOS.)
-The HDMI port puts out 4K video at 30 Hz, though, as expected.
+DisplayPort doesn't work at all with Macs running up-to-date software because the dock uses DisplayLink, software that was broken by the macOS 10.13.4 update and remains broken in the current version of macOS; the ports didn't work with our iPad Pro, either.
+The HDMI port put out 4K video at 30 Hz when connected to a Mac and an iPad Pro, as expected.

 One thing to keep in mind with this dock is the huge power brick: It's almost exactly the same size as the dock itself.
 But because the dock is meant to stay on a desk rather than tossed in a bag, this isn't a dealbreaker.
 The cable running from the charger to the dock is about 6 feet long, so you should be able to position the power brick in a convenient place without it getting in the way.